 Buying a house is a huge investment.
-For most people, it’s the biggest purchase you’ll ever make.
+For most people, it’s the biggest purchase you ever make.
 Because of this value, in divorce, it’s also usually the most significant asset to divide.
 But what if you were never married?
 How does that change things?

 One of our founding partners, Rick Jones, regularly appears on the Danny Bonaduce and Sarah Morning Show, where he answers common family law questions from listeners.
 On a recent episode, a caller finds himself in a tricky situation.
 He and his ex-girlfriend bought a house together only to later break up.
 He can’t afford to buy her out and she doesn’t want to leave.
 What can he do?

-“I’m with a long term girlfriend who is cheating now, or has been for awhile, but we own a home together.
+Caller: “I’m with a long-term girlfriend who is cheating now.
+Or has been for a while.
+But we bought a house together.
 I can’t get her to go out, and I can’t afford to get out.
 What can I do to help push her out?”

 Danny: “I can think of all sorts of things, but if you want what’s legal to do, let’s go to Rick Jones.”